Pick up a case to protect that brand new 11-inch iPad Pro (2020)

 Protect your substantial investment when you purchase an iPad Pro with a great case.
-The 2020 iPad Pro's dimensions are unchanged from the 2018 version, so if you have a sleeve or bag, that will still fit.
+The 2020 (3rd generation) iPad Pro's dimensions are unchanged from the 2018 version, so if you have a sleeve or bag, that will still fit.
 However, the larger camera module means that a case will not fit, and you'll need a new one specific to this model.
 Some cases offer simple protection while others add functionality, such as folding into a stand, holding an Apple Pencil, or including a keyboard.
-I've been a fan of ESR's Yippee Trifold Smart Case for iPad Pro 11 since the previous generation was released.
-Whether you need something simple or want some extra functions, we've got you covered.

 - Best Overall: ESR Yippee Trifold Smart Case for iPad Pro 11 2020

-- Most Elegant: Apple Smart Folio for iPad Pro 11-inch
+- Most Elegant: Apple Smart Folio for iPad Pro 11-inch - various color options

-- Best Case with Pencil Holder: ZtotopCase for iPad Pro 11 2020

 - Best Back Cover: TiMOVO Case for iPad Pro 11 inch 2020